CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 Dir[Rails.root.join("spec/support/**/*.rb")].sort.each {|f| require f}
 ```

-Now with this context setup, let's move onto the Factories:
+Now with this context setup, let's move onto the Factories.

-#### FactoryGirl to the Rescue
+### It's a Bird...
+It's a Plane...
+It's FactoryGirl!

-In the Rspec Tests, you will see things like the following:
+In my Rspec tests, you will see things like the following:

 ```ruby
 FactoryGirl.create(:question)